rivirside/SwiftSafari/README.md

 # SwiftSafari

-SwiftSafari is a project that aims to provide an introduction to data science concepts and the Swift programming language through building various tools from scratch.
+SwiftSafari is a projectc that aims to provide an introduction to data science concepts and the Swift programming language through building various tools from scratch.
 These tools include neural networks, genetic algorithms, and more.

 The project is designed to be a follow-along project, meaning that you can work through the code examples and exercises alongside the accompanying blog posts and videos to get a deeper understanding of the concepts being covered.

+You can find my full tutorials and explanations on my medium blog oceanexplains.medium.com

-What is Swift Safari?
+### What is Swift Safari?

 Swift is such a spectacular language — easy to learn, highly functional, open-sourced — but people too often associate it with iOS development and fail to see its potential beyond iOS app development.
 To be fair, the language most comparable to Swift, Python, has such an extensive collection of features and packages that it’s hard not to want to dive into all of that.
 With Swift, you don’t get as diverse an ecosystem (yet!), but you DO get so much— an impossibly accessible user interface, package manager, and more!